 As a symbol of marriage, an aquamarine ring reflects union, trust, tranquillity, fidelity, and harmony.
-As well as a latent intention to care for and protect the couple from bad weather.
 The name of this gemstone comes from the Latin word for “sea water” a term easy to understand just by looking at it.
 A special ring of the gods, reflecting that its wearer has been a peaceful calm during a stormy sea.
-When someone gives an aquamarine ring as a gift, it betrays even without knowing it, that he or she is expecting a commitment based on pure love.
-Aquamarine colours range from pastel to greenish blue, they also have a high level of clarity and good size.
+When someone gives an aquamarine ring as a gift, it symbolises that they are expecting a commitment based on pure love.
+Aquamarine colours range from pastel to greenish blue, they also have a high level of clarity and can still be found in larger sizes.
 Making them possible to cut into many shapes and designs.Book a Consultation See our range

-Having an aquamarine gemstone pendant necklace would enhance the look of its wearer.
+Aquamarine gemstones are a popular choice for pendant necklaces.
+They can still be found in bigger sizes so can create a beautiful statement piece.
 Aquamarine is part of the same family as emeralds and morganites.
 They are scale 7.5-8 on the hardness scale, which means they are durable and perfect for daily wear.

 The history of aquamarines is as diverse as each civilisation that has existed for over 3,000 years.
 In most cases, aquamarine amulets, which ranged from carved idols to pendants with rough gemstones, were used as a shield against disease, bad energy, and spirits.